dghubble/go-digits/README.md

 go-digits is a Go client library for the [Digits](https://get.digits.com/) API.
 Check the [usage](#usage) section or the [examples](examples) to learn how to access the Digits API.

-To implement *Login with Digits* for web or mobile, see the gologin [package](https://github.com/dghubble/gologin) and [examples](https://github.com/dghubble/gologin/tree/master/examples/digits).

 ### Features

-* Digits API Client
 * AccountService for getting Digits accounts
 * Get verified user phone numbers and email addresses
 * ContactService for finding matching contacts ("friends")
-* Accepts any OAuth1 `http.Client` for authorization
+* Digits API Client accepts any OAuth1 `http.Client`

 ## Install